docker/docs/content/guides/admin-set-up/comms-and-info-gathering.md

 ## Optional step four: Meet with the Docker Implementation team

-The Docker Implementation team can help you step through setting up your organization, configuring SSO, enforcing sign in, and configuring Docker.
+The Docker Implementation team can help you step through setting up your organization, configuring SSO, enforcing sign-in, and configuring Docker.
 You can reach out to set up a meeting by emailing successteam@docker.com.